 Must acknowledge your insurance claim

 An insurance company must acknowledge and act promptly in response to your communications about your claims.
-In some states, the insurance company must respond within a certain time frame, such as 15 days
+In most states, the insurance company must respond within a certain time frame, such as 15 days

 Must process your claim promptly